kpenovic/Numerical-Methods-for-DE/Example Problems/im_euler_aut.md

           return(K/(1+A*np.exp(scamult(-gamma, x))))

-We will now get set our initial conditions and parameters and use ex_euler_aut() to obtain our approximations:
+We will now get set our initial conditions and parameters and use im_euler_aut() to obtain our approximations:

       tol=.001
       maxiter=100